Vizulono/Kuzio/README.md

-NOTE : THIS IS BANNABLE MAKE SURE YOUR ANTI VIRUS IS OFF
+🔔・NOTE : THIS IS BANNABLE MAKE SURE YOUR ANTI VIRUS IS OFF
 -----------------------------------------------------------------
 Free Version If You Want Paid Dm Me On Discord taremiryan (alt Acc)
 ------------------------------------------------------------------